Three actors who were set to perform at the IMPACT 17 theatre festival in Kitchener have been denied a visa by Canada.

 - Iraq's National Theatre Company denied visas to play Kitchener's Impact 15 festival

-The actors denied the visa travel all the time, bou-Matar said, but this is the first time they've come to North America.
+The actors denied the visa travel all the time, bou-Matar said, but this is the first time they would've come to North America.

 IMPACT — or International Multicultural Platform for Alternative Contemporary Theatre — focuses on diverse work from Canada and around the world and is to be held in Kitchener between Sept 26 to Oct 1.